cdavis4/fake_news_detective/README.md

 ### Fake News Detection Application: User Stories and Set-up Assignment

 This project required the use of the **Agile** method.
 Specifically **Extreme** framework for planning.

+### Fake News Detection Application: Implementation 1 Assignment

+This project required the use of the **Agile** method.
+Specifically **Extreme** framework for implementing user stories.